Montana-Media-Arts/MART341WebDesign/_docs/topic-01/02-files/page-01.md

   </div>
   <div class="col-lg-10">
     <h3><b>C</b>ascading <b>S</b>tyle <b>S</b>heet (<b>CSS</b>)</h3>
     <p>CSS controls the page's appearance and responds to different display types.
 CSS is used to “decorate” the site.
 For example, CSS provides layout, color, interactive elements, fonts, and other formatting.
 HTML provides the page's contents, and CSS specifies the site's appearance.
-Using a stylesheet greatly speeds up development time, as a single sheet can affect all pages in the site.</p>
+Using a stylesheet greatly speeds up development time, as a single sheet can affect all pages on the site.</p>

     <ul class="pros-and-cons">
       <li class="icon-pro">Speed and consistency in styling pages site-wide.</li>